nighthawkcoders/APCSA/_posts/2022-06-16-TT150-spring_thymeleaf.md

 ---
 toc: true
 layout: post
-title: Spring Frontend Development
+title: Java Frontend Development - Spring/Thymeleaf
-description: Tour of frontend development for Java Spring.
+description: Tour of frontend development using the Java Spring framework.
 All frameworks for web development have a template engine.
 Spring template engine is Thymeleaf and like all template engines it is used to process and creating HTML and text for a Web page.
 categories: [techtalk]
 permalink: /techtalk/spring_thymeleaf
 image: /images/spring_thymeleaf.png